The Inside Scoop

 • Free high-speed Wi-Fi & TV (stream, scroll, Zoom, or ignore emails—your call.
 Just remember, you didn’t come all this way for Netflix)

 • Central HVAC with individual thermostats—no fireplaces to stoke or windows to wrestle.
-But like any good relationship, it only does one thing at a time: heat or cool.
+Like any good relationship, it only does one thing at a time: heat or cool.
 Choose wisely.

-• Multi-night stay?
-We fluff, we tidy, we restock, and we pretend we didn’t see the suitcase detonation zone.
-No judgment.
+• Light daily refresh for multi-night stays—we fluff, tidy, restock, and pretend we didn’t see the suitcase detonation zone

-• Concierge-level tips and local insights—think of us as your Parkville cheat sheet with better coffee.
+• Concierge-level local tips and recommendations—think of us as your Parkville cheat sheet with better coffee

 (aka Things We’d Offer If We Had a Bellhop, a Billionaire Backer, or Zero Boundaries)

-• Room service or late-night snacks (we’ll feed you breakfast like royalty, and deliver it for a fee, but we’re not your butlers.
-No dinner, no midnight cheese plates, no turndown mints)
+• Room service or late-night snacks (we do breakfast—delivered for a fee—but no dinner, no late-night snacks, no turndown mints)

-• Elevators (this historic gal was built in 1885—bring your knees, your glutes, and your gratitude for period architecture)
+• Elevators (this historic home was built in 1885.
+Bring your knees, your glutes, and your appreciation for period architecture)

 • On-site spa treatments (unless you count a really long shower and a cozy robe as self-care—we do)